 The obvious alternative to relying on lobbyists for technical information would be for Congress to hire experts themselves.
 Unfortunately, this isn't done because most people in Congress are eager to not be seen spending "taxpayer money" on themselves.
 I think I'll have to write another post on that in the future, because I have a lot to say and I've already wandered pretty far afield here.

 It seems to me that a good way to help deal with these problem would be to try to simplify things as much as feasible.
 This doesn't mean "shrinking government" in the way that Republicans politicians are always harping about.
 They focus on the size of government in terms of dollars whereas I'm trying to talk about the size in terms of number of laws or maybe number of pages of laws.
 If you can wrap up a dozen financial transfers into a single new program, that might be a big win in terms of complexity of government even though the size of the budget remains the same.
-Worse than merely being neutral, there are many ways in which you can turn a government expenditure into a law saying someone has to do the same thing, which are usually more expensive to society as a whole and whose cost falls in less fair ways than a simple expenditure.
+There is also the problem that there are many ways in which you can turn a government expenditure into a law saying someone has to accomplish what the expense would.
+These are usually more expensive to society as a whole and have costs which fall in less fair ways than a simple expenditure.
 Unfortunately, thinking about shrinking government in terms of reducing the size of the budget leads to these sorts of laws.

 Ok, that's a somewhat provocative title but I think it's basically accurate.
 During this pandemic the US in particular has had a pr...

 Lets say I'm telling a story about some hiker heading up into the mountains.
 I mention that when passing under a cliff a pebble came lo...